 Capital gains taxes are directly imposed on investors when they sell an investment for a gain.

-Sales taxes are also considered direct taxes, because the consumer they are imposed on individual customers at the time of purchase.
+Sales taxes are also considered direct taxes because they are imposed on individual customers at the time of purchase.

 By the way, when you shop at a "duty-free" store at an airport, it's the VAT tax you are avoiding.
-That doesn't mean you get a bargain, because they price may be higher.
+That doesn't mean you get a bargain, because the price may be higher.